kaibohu/kaibohu.github.io/_pages/personal.md

   </div>
 </div>
 <br />
 Another reason I feel a special fondness for the Andrew Wiles Building, apart from its Escher-inspired staircase, is the presence of the "crystals."
 From these, one can glimpse the lively teaching and conference areas downstairs.
 The crystals in the south wing depict a surface plot of the first eigenfunction of the two-dimensional Laplacian (probably a finite element solution).
-I took a picture of these crystals on a quiet night during the COVID lockdown and often use it to visualize Regge elements (piecewise-flat manifolds) in my presentations.
+I took a picture of these crystals on a quiet night during the pandemic and often use it to visualize Regge elements (piecewise-flat manifolds) in my presentations.
 <br />

 <figure>